 Honey is also exceptionally effective for respiratory ailments.
-One Bulgarian study of almost 18,000 patients found that it improved chronic bronchitis, asthmatic bronchitis, chronic and allergic rhinitis and sinusitis.
-It's an effective treatment for colds, flu, respiratory infections and a generally depressed immune system.
-Whereas sugar shuts down the immune system, a good quality honey will stimulate it into action.
+One Bulgarian study of almost 18,000 patients found that it improved chronic bronchitis, asthmatic bronchitis, chronic and allergic rhinitis, and sinusitis.
+It's an effective treatment for colds, flu, respiratory infections, and a generally depressed immune system.
+Whereas sugar shuts down the immune system, good-quality honey will stimulate it into action.

 Here are some more ways to utilize the healing power of honey:

 BURNS - Apply freely over burns.
-It cools, removes pain and aids fast healing without scarring.
+It cools, removes pain, and aids in fast healing without scarring.
 Apart from being a salve and an antibiotic, bacteria simply cannot survive in honey.

 BED WETTING - A teaspoon of honey before bed aids water retention and calms fears in children.